Lachish reliefs: Identification

 The reliefs were discovered by the then 28-year-old Austen Henry Layard during excavations in 1845–1847.
 Commenting on the inscription above the seated figure of Sennacherib, Layard wrote:

 Layard noted in his work that Henry Rawlinson, the "Father of Assyriology", disagreed with the identification as the biblical Lachish.
 Rawlinson had written in 1852: "At the same time, it is hardly possible that the capture of Lakitsu, which is figured in the most elaborate manner on the walls of Sennacherib's palace at Nineveh, can refer to this city, as the two names are written quite differently in the Cuneiform characters."
 Layard and others refuted Rawlinson's identification, and the identification as the biblical Lachish prevailed.

 Israeli researcher Yigael Yadin showed that the images of the walls and town depicted fit with the uncovered walls and town as seen from a certain point near the Tel Lachish digs.
 The descriptions shown in the reliefs were compared with those written about Lachish in the bible and found to be similar as well.

 Interpretation

+Lachish

 The events surrounding the conquest of Lachish are recorded in an unparalleled number of sources for the 8th century BCE; in the Hebrew Bible, the Lachish reliefs, Assyrian cuneiform prisms and in the archeological excavations at Lachish.
-Sennacherib's conquests of Judean cities, without the capital Jerusalem, are mentioned in the Bible, the book of Kings, Book of Chronicles, and in the book of Isaiah.
+Sennacherib's conquests of Judean cities, without the capital Jerusalem, are mentioned in the Bible, the Book of Kings, Book of Chronicles, and in the Book of Isaiah.